 In promoting an ‘America First’ economic policy, Donald Trump appears to be blinding himself to the fragile state of the global economy.
-He also seems to be ignoring how deeply the US economic and financial system is integrated with the rest of the world.
-This raises the significant risk that Trump’s economic policies could destabilise the world economy, with untoward consequences for the US economic recovery.
+He seems to be ignoring how deeply the US economic and financial system is integrated with the rest of the world.
+This raises the significant risk that Trump’s economic policies could destabilise the world economy, with untoward consequences for US economic recovery.

-Seemingly in disregard of China’s fragile position and of its importance to the global economy, Trump keeps denouncing Beijing as a currency manipulator intent on cheapening its currency.
+Seemingly in disregard for China’s fragile position and of its importance to the global economy, Trump keeps denouncing Beijing as a currency manipulator intent on cheapening its currency.
 He does so even though, over the past year, China has spent over $1tn of its international reserves to prevent an excessive weakening of the renminbi.
 Worse, Trump maintains that he is serious about the imposition of high tariffs on Chinese imports.

 Another way in which Trump seems to be undermining China’s growth prospects is his proposed expansionary fiscal policy.
 Although the US economy is at or very close to full employment, Trump is pushing for deep tax cuts and increased public expenditure on infrastructure and defence.
 Those policies would almost certainly force the Federal Reserve to raise interest rates several times in 2017 to contain inflation.
 This would in turn encourage the redirection of capital to the US from emerging markets, including China, and propel the dollar ever higher.

 As the Bank for International Settlements keeps warning, emerging market economies pose a major risk to the global recovery because they have allowed their corporate sectors to increase their dollar-denominated debt by more than $3.5tn over the last eight years.
 Rising interest rates and a strong dollar could challenge major emerging economies like Brazil, Russia and South Africa, particularly at a time when commodity prices remain subdued.